oahehc/react-image-suspense/README.md

 # react-suspense-image

-Apply React suspense for loading image
+Apply React suspense for lazy load image

 ---

 <blockquote>
 When the user is under a slow network or the image size is large, the image will paint step by step which makes the user feel even slower.
-A solution for that is to display a placeholder and replace it after the image was loaded.
+A solution to prevent bad user experience is to display a placeholder and replace by the correct image after the image was loaded.
 In this article, I will demonstrate how to achieve it by using react suspense.
 </blockquote>

 ## Agenda